Three keys to successful data management

 Companies need to take a fresh look at data management to realise its true value

-As part of their digital transformation strategy, companies should include a fresh look at enterprise data management to address questions around storing stale data, and to ensure they have ready access to truly valuable data.
+And as part of this digital transformation, companies should include a fresh look at enterprise data management, to address questions around storing stale data, and ensure they have the most valuable data insights available.

 Achieving this requires addressing three key capabilities:

 Enterprise data management should ensure users have seamless, secure access to whatever data they need, no matter where it may be physically stored.
 It also needs policy-based contextual awareness to deal with data across its lifecycle, so you're no longer storing data that no one needs.